-Vaginal Access Procedures
+Vaginal Access Procedures & Advanced Laparoscopic Techniques

-When properly performed, this procedure is safe and effective.
-CIGC laparoscopic GYN surgeons use this technique extensively to remove very large fibroids.
+In minimally invasive hysterectomy, the uterus is either removed through the vagina using vaginal debulking techniques, or through an incision in the abdominal wall.
+When properly performed, vaginal access procedures are safe and very effective.
+CIGC surgeons use this technique extensively, and have removed very large fibroids through this approach.
 There is no injury to the vagina — the length, width, or integrity of the vagina is not affected.
 There is no change in intercourse with the use of vaginal debulking for fibroids.
 Patient satisfaction rates are very high with this approach, with pain minimized and faster recovery than the use of larger abdominal wall incisions.

 Vaginal Cuff Closure

-Vaginal Removal Of Pelvic Masses
+Vaginal Removal of Pelvic Masses